CS360-S21-LUMS/1-Proposal/README.md

 You have to use the files present in the Templates folder.

 ## Submission Guidelines
+- **Submission medium:** LMS
+- **Submission window:** January 26,2021 11:55 pm - January 27, 11:55 pm
+- Submit proposal doc, and proposal pdf, and agile charter excel sheet in a zipped format.
-**Please follow the following naming convention when submitting your files**.
+- **Please follow the following naming convention when submitting your files:**
-- If your group is 09 then Group09_SE_ProposalTemplate_Spring2021.doc and Group09_SE_ProposalTemplate_Spring2021.pdf etc.
+  - group<number>-SE21-proposal.zip/rar e.g. group01-SE21-proposal.zip/rar (for entire Zip)
+  - group<number>-SE21-proposal.doc e.g. : group01-SE21-proposal.doc (proposal doc)
+  - group<number>-SE21-proposal.pdf e.g. : group01-SE21-proposal.pdf (proposal pdf)
+  - group<number>-SE21-charter.xls e.g. : group01-SE21-charter.xls (agile charter sheet)

+**Strictly follow the naming convention failure to do so will result in a penalty.**

 ## Technologies Allowed
 Following is the list of technologies you can choose from to use in your project.
 1. Django (Full Stack/ Django REST framework for backend)